-As Director of Clinical Programs and the Criminal Defense Clinic, Professor Horwitz provides students with the real world opportunities they need to help sharpen their legal skills.
-In the Criminal Defense Clinic second and third year law students represent indigent criminal defendants in Rhode Island District Court and the Rhode Island Traffic Tribunal.
-In the 2008-09 academic year, the Clinic took on over 200 cases, including twelve cases that were tried to a verdict.
-The clinic also successfully argued five appeals including one argued in front of the Rhode Island Supreme Court.
-In addition to his clinic duties, Professor Horwitz teaches criminal law, criminal procedure, and advanced criminal procedure.
+Professor Horwitz is the Assistant Dean for Experiential Education, overseeing the clinical programs, clinical externships, pro bono programs, and various other forms of experiential learning at the law school.
+As Director of the Criminal Defense Clinic, Professor Horwitz provides students with the real world opportunities they need to help sharpen their legal skills.
+In the Criminal Defense Clinic second and third year law students represent indigent criminal defendants in Rhode Island District Court and the Rhode Island Traffic Tribunal under his direct supervision.
+Each semester students handle dozens of trial-level cases, including several each semester that are tried to a verdict.
+The clinic also handles some appellate cases, including cases in which students have argued before the Rhode Island Supreme Court.
+In addition to his clinic and administrative duties, Professor Horwitz sometimes teaches criminal law, criminal procedure, and interviewing and counseling.

-Always active in the community, Professor Horwitz continues his public service through organizations such as Operation Stand Down, the NAACP, and through his service on the Executive Committee of the Rhode Island Association of Criminal Defense Lawyers.
-Professor Horwitz was recognized by the NAACP for his efforts to end racial discrimination in Rhode Island.
+Always active in the community, Professor Horwitz continues his public service by providing pro bono representation on behalf of organizations such as Operation Stand Down, the NAACP, and the United States District Court’s H.O.P.E.
+Court.
+He serves on several boards of directors, including City Year Providence, the Rhode Island Center for Justice, OpenDoors Rhode Island, and the Transformation Through Education Foundation, and he is a past-president and Executive Committee member of the Rhode Island Association of Criminal Defense Lawyers.
+Professor Horwitz has been recognized with community service awards from the Providence Branch of the NAACP, the Rhode Island Coalition for the Homeless, Operation Stand Down, and the Rhode Island Bar Association.
 From 2008-10, he served as Distinguished Service Professor at RWU Law.
 Prior to joining the RWU faculty, Professor Horwitz served as a staff attorney for the Legal Aid Society of New York City.
 There, he represented indigent defendants in all areas of criminal litigation including jury trials, suppression hearings, parole and probation violation hearings, and plea negotiations.

 Professor Horwitz earned his B.A. from Haverford College and is a cum laude graduate of NYU Law.